 Get the Best-Selling Large Family Freezer Meals Collection here!
 Use promo code HELLO20 to take 20% off your first order.

-A few weeks ago, you watched me survive 48 hours with 5 kids under 10.
-One of the things we did that weekend was to make yogurt in the slow cooker and the Instant Pot.
-I love slow cooker yogurt when I’m going to be out of the kitchen for the day as it is set it and forget it for many hours.
+I love homemade slow cooker yogurt when I’m going to be out of the kitchen for the day as it is set it and forget it for many hours.
 It’s virtually foolproof.
 I’ve also made it overnight while we’re sleeping!
+You might also enjoy how to make yogurt in the Instant Pot!
+You can also read my comparison of Instant Pot verses slow cooker yogurt here.

 How long does homemade yogurt last?